scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 matching, it does not understand Markdown comments and will run code in a commented-out part of a document.
-Writing tutorials that show literal knitr code chunks can involve inserting empty strings, zero-width spaces, linebreaks, or Unicode escapes to avoid the preprocessor's tendency to execute code :cite:`knitrfaq,Hovorka`.
+Writing tutorials that show literal knitr code chunks can involve inserting empty strings, zero-width spaces, line breaks, or Unicode escapes to avoid the preprocessor's tendency to execute code :cite:`knitrfaq,Hovorka`.
 With Codebraid, Pandoc is used to convert a Markdown document into Pandoc's abstract syntax tree (AST) representation.
 Code extraction and output insertion are performed as operations on the AST,